rl1987/trickster.dev/tricksterblog/content/post/how-does-perimeterx-bot-defender-work.md

 tags = ["scraping", "anti-bot", "security"]
 +++

-PerimeterX is a prominent vendor of anti-bot technology.
-It is used by portals such as Zillow, Crunchbase, StockX and many others.
+PerimeterX is a prominent vendor of anti-bot technology, used by portals such as Zillow, Crunchbase, StockX and many others.
 Many developers working on web scraping or automation scripts have ran into PerimeterX Human Challenge - a proprietary CAPTCHA that involves pressing and holding a HTML element and does not seem to solvable by any of the CAPTCHA solving services.